Winery that has nothing to do with Fort Ross

 With this mentioned I do occasionally write typically positive reviews of a unique business simply because the experience is worth sharing.
 Places with big names that will lure you to see it in my opinion have a dual purpose, they serve as a business and carry a historical significance.

-First off, winery’s name is misleading and doesn’t reflect any historical significance or relation to Russian settlements at Fort Ross whatsoever.
-Nevertheless the wine – specifically Pino Noir & Chardonnay at this vineyard, in my humble opinion, is barely slightly above average.
-After being spoiled by the variety of choices at Anderson Valley vineyards it is difficult to find something as rich in flavor.
+Even though the name of the winery is misleading and doesn’t reflect any historical significance or relation to Russian settlements at Fort Ross the wine is pretty good, despite After being spoiled by the variety of choices at Anderson Valley vineyards it is difficult to find something as rich in flavor.

 Interior design and the vibe